 Revisions to our Organization and Capitalization Structure.
 The issued and outstanding partnership interests in Artisan Partners Holdings currently consist of a general partnership interest and Class A, Class B and Class C limited partnership interests.
 Artisan Investment Corporation, or AIC, an entity controlled by Andrew A. Ziegler and Carlene M. Ziegler and through which Mr. Ziegler and Ms. Ziegler maintain their ownership interests in Artisan Partners Holdings, holds the general partnership interest.
 Thirty investors hold the Class A limited partnership interests.
 The Class A investors, who were the initial outside investors in Artisan Partners Holdings, include current and former members of Hellman & Friedman LLC, or H&F, a private equity investment firm, investing in their individual capacities, and a venture capital fund managed by Sutter Hill Ventures, a venture capital firm, and related individuals.
-Forty-nine Artisan employees hold the Class B limited partnership interests.
+Forty-six Artisan employees hold the Class B limited partnership interests.
 The holders of Class C limited partnership interests are private equity funds controlled by their sole general partner, Hellman & Friedman Investors V, L.P., or H&F Investors, which is, in turn, controlled by H&F.

 Partnership Units.
 Immediately prior to the consummation of this offering, the limited partnership agreement of Artisan Partners Holdings will be amended and restated to reclassify the Class A, Class B and Class C limited partnership interests as Class A common units, Class B common units and preferred units of Artisan Partners Holdings, respectively, and AIC's general partnership interest as Class D common units of Artisan Partners Holdings.
+Following the first anniversary of the consummation of this offering, the common units will be exchangeable for shares of our Class A common stock, and the preferred units will be exchangeable for shares of our convertible preferred stock, in each case on a one-for-one basis, subject to certain restrictions, as described under "Our Structure and Reorganization-Offering Transactions-Exchange Agreement".
 We will become the sole general partner of Artisan Partners Holdings in connection with the amendment and restatement of the limited partnership agreement, and will control Artisan Partners Holdings' management, subject to certain voting rights of the limited partners.
-Upon the consummation of this offering, Artisan Partners Asset Management will contribute all of the net proceeds it receives to Artisan Partners Holdings, and Artisan Partners Holdings will issue to Artisan Partners Asset Management a number of general partnership units equal to the number of shares of Class A common stock that Artisan Partners Asset Management issues in this offering.
-In order to make a share of Class A common stock represent the same percentage economic interest, disregarding corporate-level taxes, in Artisan Partners Holdings as a common unit of Artisan Partners Holdings, Artisan Partners Asset Management will always hold a number of general partnership units equal to the number of shares of Class A common stock issued and outstanding.
-Artisan Partners Holdings will apply the net proceeds it receives as described under "Use of Proceeds".
-We describe the terms of the amended and restated limited partnership agreement of Artisan Partners Holdings under "Our Structure and Reorganization-Offering Transactions-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings".
-We refer in this prospectus to the holders of the preferred units of Artisan Partners Holdings and our convertible preferred stock upon completion of this offering as the H&F holders.
+Upon the consummation of this offering, Artisan Partners Asset Management a number of general partnership units equal to the number of shares of Class A common stock that Artisan Partners Asset Management a number of general partners Holdings will apply the net proceeds it receives as described under "Use of Proceeds".
+We describe the terms of the amended and restated limited Partnership agreement of Artisan Partners Holdings under "Our Structure and Reorganization-Offering sunder "Our Structure and Reorganization for this offering, and Reorganization-Offering Transactions-Amended and restated to receives to Artisan Partners Holdings under "Our Structure and Reorganization-Offering Transactions-Amended and restated limited partnership agreement of Artisan Partners Holdings under "Our Structure and Reorganization-Offering Transactions-Amended and Restated limited Partnership Agreement of Artisan Partners Hold